rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 - Check for pre-requisites before changing critical details:
 	- Does it require a password or OTP before applying changes?
 	- Does it require to input old password before applying new password?
+- What happens if parameter values are left as empty or null?
 #### Multi-factor Authentication
 - Lorem ipsum
 ### Session Management